 Many other conditions which are common in pregnancy are more common in multiple pregnancy.
 This does not mean you will develop all these problems, and many women will have straightforward pregnancies.
 However, the list of things which are more likely to occur with more babies includes:

-- Pre-eclampsia - a condition unique to pregnancy in which the blood pressure goes up and protein escapes from your kidneys into your urine - is three times more common in twin pregnancy, and none times more common in triplets.
+- Pre-eclampsia - a condition unique to pregnancy in which the blood pressure goes up and protein escapes from your kidneys into your urine - is three times more common in twin pregnancy, and nine times more common in triplets.
 The related conditions of HELLP syndrome and eclampsia are also more common:

 - The increased risk of pre-eclampsia is one of the reasons you will have more frequent antenatal checks.
 Your blood pressure is monitored carefully, along with testing of your urine for protein.